-Male doctors make $12K more per year than female doctors: studyJune 12th, 2012 in Other /
+Male doctors make $12K more per year than female doctors: studyJune 12, 2012 in Medicine & Health / Other

 Male doctors make more money than their female counterparts, even when factoring in medical specialty, title, work hours, productivity and a host of other factors, according to a comprehensive new analysis from researchers at the University of Michigan Health System and Duke University.